nubz/storyvotes/README.md

 ### `$: firebase init`

-This will set up the firebase integration
+This will set up the firebase integration, choose `build` as the target directory to publish, and when challenged about any existing `rules` files choose `not to overwrite` so that you can use the ones in this repo.

 ## Run the app